jkomoros/boardgame/TUTORIAL.md

 ```
 //boardgame:codegen
 const (
-	PhaseSetUp = iota
+	phaseSetUp = iota
-	PhaseNormalPlay
+	phaseNormalPlay
-	PhaseScoring
+	phaseScoring
 )
 ```

 In general it's easiest to use `boardgame-util codegen`'s enum-generation tool, which we do here.

-It's convention to name your phase enum as "Phase", and `moves.Default` will rely on that in some cases to create meaningful error messages.
+It's convention to name your phase enum as "phase", and `moves.Default` will rely on that in some cases to create meaningful error messages.
 If you want to name it something different, override `GameDelegate.PhaseEnum`.

 Now we have to tell the engine what the current phase is.
 We do this by overriding a method on our gamedelegate, much like we do for CurrentPlayerIndex:
 ```